 I was diagnosed with hypothyroidism, an underactive thyroid, the year following the birth of my first son in 2006.
 I struggled day to day with a fatigue that hit me like an avalanche of bricks.
-I trusted my doctors implicitly and followed their thyroid drug protocol to the letter never once thinking they might not know everything there was to know about hypothyroidism.
+I trusted my doctors and followed their thyroid drug protocol to the letter never once thinking they might not know everything there was to know about hypothyroidism.
 I trusted them as the experts especially when I became pregnant that second time.

-I would later learn that my Ivy League medical school trained and top awarded doctors did not know enough about hypothyroidism, especially the dangers of hypothyroidism and pregnancy.
-Under their care my TSH (thyroid stimulating hormone), the gold standard for measuring thyroid function, reached levels far above the lab reference range and endangered my baby’s life.
+I would later learn that my Ivy League medical school trained and top awarded doctors in New York City did not know enough about hypothyroidism, especially the dangers of hypothyroidism and pregnancy.
+Under their care my TSH (thyroid stimulating hormone), the gold standard for measuring thyroid function in mainstream medicine, reached levels far above the pregnancy recommended reference range and endangered my baby’s life.